 How does overtime premium work?

-• The standard workweek for nonexempt employees is 40 hours.
+• The standard workweek is 40 hours.
 During peak workloads or emergencies, it may be necessary that you work overtime (over 40 hours in a week).
 In such cases you will receive overtime premium at 1 1/2 times the regular rate -- either as overtime premium pay, or compensatory time if it is offered by your department.
 (Some departments may choose not to offer compensatory time off.)

 • By law, you have the right to choose and receive overtime premium pay, even if your department offers compensatory time off, and regardless of a department's budget.